cloud-bulldozer/benchmark-operator/docs/hammerdb.md

 Local: The data will be stored on local disk on separate disk, separate disk from OS.

-PVC: The data will be stored on Container Storage, it's required installation
+PVC: The data will be stored on Container Storage, it's required a Pre-installed Container Storage

 MSSQL examples:
 [MSSQL HostPath](../resources/crds/hammerdb_crds/mssql/ripsaw_v1alpha1_hammerdb_mssql_server_hostpath.yaml),